Return to Philosophy Web Homepage Title: Introduction to Logic

 Since the time of Aristotle, the fallacy of accident has been occasionally identified with the fallacies of fallacia accidentis, a dicto simpliciter ad dictum secundum quid (arguing from a statement made generally to a qualified statement), converse accident, and a dicto secundum quid ad dictum simpliciter, (arguing from a qualified statement to a statement made generally), among others.
 The noted informal logician Douglas Walton recommends combining all the fallacies in this class under any one of the following names: “the neglect of qualifications,” secundum quid (i.e., somehow qualified), or “overlooking special circumstances.”[2]

 2. All things are generally classified in accordance with the general features of resemblance among their instances.
 Individual things of this kind also, of course, can differ in other non-characteristic respects as well.
-The fallacy of accident occurs when a dissimilar respect (or accidental feature) of some kind is mistakenly claimed to be a consequence of being of that kind.

 E.g., This type of mistake occurs if someone were to argue that since everyone in the U.S. has the right to vote, children, criminals, and noncitizens have the right to vote.